-In August 2016, the System advance refunded \$215.5 million of the combination tax and revenue Certificates of Obligation, Series 2008 Certificates with the issuance of the tax Certificates of Obligation, Series 2016.
-In 2015, the System issued the combination tax and revenue Certificates of Obligation, Series 2015.
-Long-term debt transactions in 2016 and 2015 are discussed more fully in Note 8.
+In August 2016, the System advance refunded \$215.5 million of the combination tax and revenue Certificates of Obligation, Series 2008 Certificates with the issuance of the Limited Tax Refunding Bonds, Series 2016.
+Long-term debt transactions in 2017 and 2016 are discussed more fully in Note 8.
+As discussed in Note 17, the System issued \$238,565 in combination tax and revenue Certificates of Obligation subsequent to year-end to fund new construction projects and facility improvements.